kalkun/Thesis/README.md

 images is the name of the folder where the images are contained and the second arguments specify is the script should save the results in the db (1) or not (0).

 ### Amazon input driver
+This CLI script will output a csv file compatible with the input provided to Amazon mechanical turk.
 The amazon input driver, `amazon_input_driver.py` requires either a path to a folder with filenames, or the names can be piped via standard input.

 The two ways of invoking this script is illustrated in the following: